cameronmathis/SortingAlgorithms/QuickSort/README.md

 * [Contact](#contact)

 ## Algorithm details
-Bubble Sort works by repeatedly swapping the adjacent elements if they are in wrong order.
-Bubble Sort usually runs in O(n^2) time complexity, but runs in O(n) time complexity if the array is already sorted.
-It has an auxiliary space complexity of O(1).
-Bubble sort is a stable sorting algorithm.
+Quick sort works by repeatedly finding the minimum element from an unsorted portion of the array and putting it at the beginning.
+Quick Sort usually runs in O(nLog(n)) time complexity, but in the worst case (when the partition process always picks greatest or smallest element as pivot) it runs in (n^2) time complexity.
+Quick sort has a space complexity of O(Log(n)).
+Quick sort is an unstable sorting algorithm.

 ## Setup
 In order to run, clone this repo onto your local machine.
 Once you have navigated to the project folder, run the command: